Clinical Academic Training

 HCRI hosts a range of clinical academic trainees at various different stages, for shorter or longer term placements.
 NIHR Academic Clinical Fellowships are specialty training posts that incorporate academic training.
 These Academic Clinical Fellows (ACFs) spend 75% of their time undertaking specialist clinical training and 25% undertaking research or educationalist training.

 NIHR ACF posts are only available to medically qualified candidates and are aimed at those who, at the early stages of their specialty training, show outstanding potential for a career in academic medicine or dentistry.
-The duration of an ACF is for a maximum of 3 years (4 years for GPs).
+The duration of an ACF is usually for a maximum of 3 years (4 years for GPs).
 During this time, alongside clinical training, ACFs will be able to develop their academic skills and be supported in preparing an application for a Research Training Fellowship (to undertake a higher research degree) or an application for a place on an educational programme (leading to a higher degree).
 HCRI has been supporting Emergency Medicine ACFs for a number of years, we have also had ACFs from Intensive Care Medicine.

 Dr Anisa Jafar